wiboma/hudiy/examples/obd_charts/README.md

 # Description

-This repository contains a set of widgets for displaying OBD-II data retrieved from ELM327.
+This directory contains a set of widgets for displaying OBD-II data retrieved from ELM327.
 Communication with the ELM327 is handled via the Hudiy API.

 OBD Charts consist of two components:

 - Python backend
-- HTML/JavaScript widgets
+- HTML/JavaScript widgets of various style

 <br>